boldbi/aspnet-mvc-sample/README.md

   * Run your `ASP.NET MVC` sample in Visual Studio.

     ![dashboard image](https://github.com/boldbi/aspnet-core-sample/assets/91586758/4af68f49-ffc0-400a-a323-55a3f3600a1d)

+> **NOTE:** We represent the dashboard embedding by default without the dashboards listing sidebar.
+You must navigate to the `dashboardlisting` URL (such as https://localhost:44382/home/dashboardlisting) to enable the dashboards list.

 Please refer to the [help documentation](https://help.boldbi.com/embedding-options/embedding-sdk/samples/asp-net-mvc/#how-to-run-the-sample) to know how to run the sample.